boa-z/KaoYan/ky-english/writing/Writing.md

 ### 2019 S4 PA Answer v20241215

 Dear Professor Smith,

 I am writing this letter to propose a debate topic for our upcoming discussion on city traffic.
-I suggest the topic: "The Impact of Shared Bicycles on City Traffic".

-Regarding the arrangements, firstly, I suggest hosting the debate in the Classroom 101 which can accommodate a large audience on Friday afternoon.
-Secondly, I choose this topic as it is a realistic issue exists in not only our city but also our school's traffic.
-In addition, I have invited a local traffic expert to serve as a guest judge for the debate.

-I will be appreciative of any feedback or suggestions you may have regarding the proposed topic and arrangements.

-Best regards,
-Li Ming

-参考分数: 7/10

----

-Optimized by ChatGPT:

-Dear Professor Smith,

-I am writing this letter to propose a debate topic for our upcoming discussion on city traffic.
 I suggest the topic: "The Role of Shared Bicycles in Alleviating City Traffic Congestion."